-I am a physician scientist addressing disparities in type 1 diabetes (T1D) management and outcomes.
-My research interests are at the intersection of T1D and inequities evaluating system-level and individual-level contributors to T1D disparities.
-My longstanding research and clinical interests are to promote equitable care for youth with T1D informed by the biological, social, psychological, and systemic determinants of health.
+I am a physician scientist addressing disparities in type 1 diabetes management and outcomes.
+My research interests are at the intersection of type 1 diabetes and inequities evaluating system-, family-, and individual-level contributors to type 1 diabetes disparities.
+My longstanding research and clinical interests are to promote equitable care for youth with type 1 diabetes informed by the biological, social, psychological, and systemic determinants of health.

 - Diabetes and Metabolism